bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 bandd keys add $WALLET_NAME
 ```

-### Step 4: Setup seeds or persistence peers
+### Step 4: Node configuration

-This can be done by editing `seeds` or `persistent_peers` property in `$HOME/.band/config/config.toml`.
-Please see [here](https://github.com/bandprotocol/launch/tree/master/laozi-mainnet) for the list of seeds and peers.
+This can be done by editing fields in `$HOME/.band/config/config.toml` and `$HOME/.band/config/app.toml`.

+For a list of seeds and peers, please see [here](https://github.com/bandprotocol/launch/tree/master/laozi-mainnet).

+For minimum-gas-prices, you can set any number but the recommendation is 0.0025uband (according to [this proposal](https://www.cosmoscan.io/proposal/10)).

 ```bash
 # List of seeds and persistent peers you want to add